AdityaBiswas321/LiveChatApp_Socket.io/README.md

 **Important:**

-Built alongside a tutorial, not my own work, used for learning sockets
+Built alongside a tutorial, not my own work, used for learning sockets, attempted to use tech to create own chat system for another project.